30 Teacher Resume Examples That Worked in 2026

 Sometimes, the ATS won’t read your resume properly despite having a beautiful header.
 That’s why we recommend submitting it as a .docx (friendly for ATS) and as a PDF (friendly for employers).

-Ensure the ATS and employers can read your resume
+How to ensure the ATS and employers can read your resume

 To ensure your resume reaches principals and department heads, you’ll need to pass muster with the ATS.
 The good news is formatting for the ATS also results in a resume easy to read by employers.

-How to Write Your Teacher Resume
+How to Write a Teacher Resume

 • Does an objective/summary on your teacher resume matter?